 - Produce an annual report on sustainability at York relative to the Councils' Activities.

-The Sustainability Council has 4 working groups that work on specific issues that are then brought forward for consideration by the council.
-The working groups focus on Administrative and Organizational Structure, Campus Operations and Development, Curriculum, and Social Justice and Human Rights.
+The Sustainability Council has 3 working groups that work on specific issues that are then brought forward for consideration by the council.
+The working groups focus on advancing the goals within each of the sections in the Sustainability Strategy "People", "Knowledge" and "Place".
 Any member of the York community can sit on a working group.

 The Sustainability Council meets several times throughout the year, while each working group establishes a separate meeting schedule agreed to by participants.